Coronavirus US summary: cases, deaths, news and stimulus checks

 Coronavirus live US: welcome

-Hello and welcome to our live, United States-focused coverage of the coronavirus pandemic, which has now led to nearly five million cases worldwide with well over 1.5 million reported cases in the US.
+Hello and welcome to our live, United States-focused coverage of the coronavirus pandemic.
+Globally we have now seen over four million cases officially registered.

-We'll endeavour to keep you abreast of the latest news and statistics as they emerge throughout the day.
+We'll endeavour to bring you the latest news and statistics as they emerge throughout the day...